melville87/energy-cons-viz/README.md

-## Data Science Projects in Python
+## Data Analytics using Python libraries.
 Collection of projects on data visualization/analytics using Python libraries.